MichaelCheco/react-nyc/README.md

 ## Hooking into the Cloud

-Starter code foor ReactNYC talk.
+Starter code for ReactNYC talk.